23Daniel3/23Daniel3/README.md

 - 🌱 I’m currently learning Java
 - 👯 I’m looking to collaborate on arduino projects
 - 🤔 I’m looking for help with simulation and logs system.
-- 💬 Ask me about robotics FRC, arduino, back-end uses!
+- 💬 Ask me about robotics FRC, arduino, AI, back-end uses!
 - ⚡ Fun fact: When I was a beginner, I made over 100 mistakes in a single piece of code!